Mike Sullivan (offensive lineman): Chicago Bears

 On March 26, 1996, he was signed as a free agent by the Chicago Bears.
 He was released before the season started on August 28.

 Coaching career

 Sullivan helped four teams to championships over the span of his coaching career in the European Federation of American Football.
 After spending the 2000 season as a graduate assistant for the University of Miami, he joined former Hurricane coach Butch Davis's coaching staff with the Cleveland Browns.
 He was an offensive assistant for three-and-a-half seasons and coached tight ends for half a season in 2004.

 On January 21, 2005, he was named offensive line coach at Western Michigan University.
 In 2007, he was named the offensive line coach for the Browns.
 In 2009, he was hired as the offensive line coach of the San Diego Chargers.
 In 2013, he returned to the Browns as their offensive line coach.
 In 2014, he was hired as an assistant offensive line coach for the Tennessee Titans.
+He moved to offensive assistant for the 2018 season, and was assistant offensive line coach again from 2019 to 2023.